pushkin-consortium/pushkin/docs-gitbook/developers/getting-started-on-development.md

 That is, modify the path of the Pushkin module to the local test version, so that Yarn will find it locally rather than in the npm repository.

 After you `yarn add` all of the dependencies, you can write the test codes.

+### npm link for pushkin-worker, pushkin-api, and pushkin-client

+If you are working on any of the utility packages (pushkin-worker, pushkin-api, pushkin-client), trying out your new code is not straightforward.
+These packages are included into the experiments and sites via npm.
+Normally, that means you can only include published versions.
+You can get around this using [`npm link`](https://docs.npmjs.com/cli/v9/commands/npm-link?v=true#description).
+In addition to the official npm documentation, there are plenty of useful discussions online.

 ## Pushkin jsPsych